Smooth-Programmer/Smooth-Programmer/README.md

   <h3>About me
   </h3>
   <div>
-I'm currently pursuing graduation from KIET Group of Institutions in Electrical & Electronics Engineering.
   I'm a full stack developer, a keen learner and Android Dev enthusiast.
 I have learned web development and having absolute knowledge of HTML, CSS & Javascript and React.js.
-Beside that I am also learning Java, technology excites me, development explains me and also having basic knowledge of Android Development.
+Beside that I am also learning Java, technology excites me, development explains me and also curious to explore in the domain of Android Development.
 </div>